Researcher in a lab

 Is donanemab safe?

-As well as testing the effectiveness of donanemab, the clinical trial also tested the safety of the drug, with monitoring for bad side effects.
+As well as testing the effectiveness of donanemab, clinical trials also tested the safety of the drug, by monitoring for bad side effects.

 As with all drug treatments, there have been some side effects associated with donanemab.